SomdattaNag/Security-Screening-System/learn.md

 # Contribution Guidelines:

 1. Check Open Issues or Open a new issue: Browse the [Issues section](https://github.com/SomdattaNag/Security-Screening-System/issues) and look for ones labeled `gssoc25`, `level1`,`level2` or `level3`.
-If you want to implement a new feature or enhance an existing feature, first open a new issue and wait for it to get labeled by mentor.
+If you want to implement a new feature or enhance an existing feature, first open a new issue and wait for it to get labeled.
 Only the labeled issues will be considered to be availaible for contribution.

 2. Get Assigned: Before working on an issue, comment on it and wait to be officially assigned by a maintainer.
 We follow a FCFS policy, contributors who are waiting in line for an issue, will only get assigned if the first assignee doesn't complete their task.